craigbuckler/smallserver/README.md

 A small and fast cross-platform Node.js static file server with no dependencies.
 The directory default is `index.html` and correct MIME types are used.

-Ideal for serving client-side code on a development machine, but not optimised for production servers (no compression, caching, etc.)
+Ideal for serving client-side code on a development machine, but not optimised for production servers (no compression, caching, security, etc.)

 ## Usage